randypitcherii/pipe_of_the_living_dead/README.md

 ## **Why Is This Difficult**

--Individually tagged pipe not feasible (RFID tag durability issues, high $, difficult to justify)
+- Individually tagged pipe not feasible (RFID tag durability issues, high $, difficult to justify)

--Pipe racks are not even or uniform and the pipe is layered
+- Pipe racks are not even or uniform and the pipe is layered

--Different pipe locations in rack (hiding in shadows based on the layering and uneven stacking)
+- Different pipe locations in rack (hiding in shadows based on the layering and uneven stacking)

 <img src="images/pipe_small.jpg" width="410" height="245"/>